BS Computer Engineering Courses

-The computer engineering degree program requires that the graduate complete 132 credit hours of study.
+The Bachelor of Science in computer engineering program requires that the graduate complete 132 credit hours of study.
 The areas of study for the degree are classified as: General Education (required for all Trine graduates) courses and specific degree program required and elective courses.
 The General Education and degree-specific requirements are met by completing the following course groups.

 Written Communication – 6 credit hours